 Classic architectural details, including the chair rail and fireplace surround, were added to help emphasise the formal nature of this space.
-To keep the look modern, the walls and woodwork were painted the same colour.
+To keep the look modern, the walls and woodwork were painted the same color.

 The porch was remodelled with new side windows and the internal glazed doors were created to match.

 The floor tiles here extend throughout the ground floor and on to the terrace, ensuring a seamless connection between inside and out.
-The otherwise monochrome scheme is lifted by upholstered stools, in homeowner Eleanor Klein's favourite colour, plum.
+The otherwise monochrome scheme is lifted by upholstered stools, in homeowner Eleanor Klein's favourite color, plum.